 - “What kind of competencies would we need by then to accomplish this?”

-Since nearly all organisations – even and especially government ministries and agencies – are driven by cost benefit considerations, the answer “We will be doing the same thing” will not get many supporters.
-Therefore, take the opportunity and rethink the way the work gets done.
+Since nearly all organisations – even and especially government ministries and agencies – follow cost benefit considerations, the answer “We will be doing the same thing” will not get many supporters.
+Therefore, take the opportunity and rethink the way you work.
 After that, redesign the jobs to the benefit of process and staff.
 The output of this will give you a better foundation for your workforce planning.